davidgiven/fluxengine/doc/disk-atarist.md

 with a sector number of 66 on a disk, which can horribly confuse things.
 The Atari profiles below are configured to ignore these.

+Be aware that many PC drives (including mine) won't do the 82 track formats.

 Reading disks
 -------------